When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-The Tern GSD S10 epitomises everything a cargo ebike should be: It’s very well built, it can carry 200kg in weight (including rider), and it isn’t any longer than a regular bicycle.
+The Tern GSD S10 epitomises everything a cargo e-bike should be: It’s very well built, it can carry 200kg in weight (including rider), and it isn’t any longer than a regular bicycle.
 Despite its hefty price tag, I think it is one of the best electric cargo bikes currently available.
-Read my full review below for more details of this great ebike.
+Read my full review below for more details about this great e-bike.

-I like the acronym – apparently GSD stands for ‘get stuff done’, and the way this bike has been designed, speaks volumes about the companies R&D team and design philosophy.
+I like the acronym – GSD stands for ‘get stuff done’, and the way this bike has been designed, speaks volumes about the company’s R&D team and design philosophy.
 What we have here is the bicycle equivalent of a Swiss army knife!

 Design the bike in such a way, that almost anyone can ride it – the Tern is designed to accommodate anyone from 150cm-195cm, making it suitable for teenagers and adults.
 This is thanks to the telescopic adjustable seat post and adjustable handlebars.

-When it comes to a load lugger like the GSD, motor performance is paramount.
-In terms of motor type, the mid-drive is much more suited to this set-up, as it uses the bicycle’s own gearing in the same way an internal combustion engine does on a motorcycle.
+When it comes to a load-lugger like the GSD, motor performance is paramount.
+In terms of motor type, the mid-drive is much more suited to this set-up, as it uses the bicycle’s gearing in the same way an internal combustion engine does on a motorcycle.

 Bosch Performance Line CX

-Tern have opted for the excellent Bosch Performance Line CX motor to power the GSD.
-This is one of Bosch’s high-performance ebike motors, usually reserved for mountain bikes and the like.
+Tern has opted for the excellent Bosch Performance Line CX motor** to power the GSD.
+This is one of Bosch’s high-performance e-bike motors, usually reserved for mountain bikes and the like.

-The Bosch motor will give the rider up to 275% assist, meaning it will amplify the riders input depending on what level is selected.
-Even in Eco mode, the rider receives a massive 50% more assist than they are putting in.
+The Bosch motor will give the rider up to 275% assist, meaning it will amplify the rider’s input depending on what level is selected.
+Even in Eco mode, the rider receives a massive 50% more assistance than they are putting in.

 Bosch Purion Display

-The Bosch Purion display, is simplistic and functional.
+The Bosch Purion display is simplistic and functional.
 Speed, battery and trip are all available.
-There are also integrated controls to increase / reduces assist levels, plus a 6km walk function.
+There are also integrated controls to increase/reduce assist levels, plus a 6km walk function.

 Bosch PowerPack 400Wh Battery + optional 2nd Battery

-With the dual batteries fitted you would have a potential battery range of 140 miles (2 x500Wh), making the GSD totally viable in a commercial capacity (courier bike) or used for touring.
+With the dual batteries fitted, you would have a potential battery range of 140 miles (2 x500Wh), making the GSD viable in a commercial capacity (courier bike) or used for touring.